Marketing ROI – Define, Measure, & Improve Your ROMI

 In this guide, I’ll break down how to measure, calculate, use, and improve your marketing ROI to dramatically grow market share and total revenue.

 Marketing ROI is the amount of revenue generated by specific marketing activities compared to the costs involved.
 It’s a ratio that compares the gain from a marketing investment relative to its cost, and it’s often expressed as a percentage.
-Calculating ROI on marketing allows you to determine how effective your marketing activities are, both across the board and with specific channels and campaigns.

 Marketing ROI is a critically important metric for several reasons.